-- $\geq 10\%$ of adult patients were headache, pruritus, vomiting and urticaria - >20% of pediatric patients were urticaria, erythema, headache, nausea, pyrexia and vomiting
+- $\geq 10\%$ of adult patients were headache, pruritus, vomiting, and urticaria - >20% of pediatric patients were urticaria, erythema, headache, nausea, pyrexia, and vomiting

 Acute phase reaction (APR), an acute inflammatory response accompanied by elevations in inflammatory serum protein concentrations, was observed in one XENPOZYME-treated adult and one XENPOZYME-treated pediatric patient.
 Most of the APRs occurred at 48 hours post infusion during the dose escalation period.
 Elevations of C-reactive protein, calcitonin, and IL-6, and reduction of serum iron were observed.
 The most common clinical symptoms associated with APRs were pyrexia, vomiting, and diarrhea.
-All events can be managed as other IARs.
+Acute phase reactions were managed similar to other IARs.
+In the postmarketing setting, 24 hours after receiving XENPOZYME at a higher than recommended initial dose, a 2-year-old male patient with ASMD, experienced fever, respiratory distress, hypotension, and death [see Overdosage (10)].